maya-hive/maya-frontend/README.md

 # React Front-end of WordPress Headless CMS For Maya.lk

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

 ## Recommended Tools